DSSVisualAltimeter/DSS-visual-altimeter/README.md

 - `scripts`: python files that are used to complete the project
 - `images`: contains grayscale images generated from Airsim by Lawrence Chilton
 - `data`: contains colored images generated from Airsim by Christian Clifford
+- `archive_project_Fall_2019`: contains all files uploaded from September - December 2019

 ## Helpful Links